 I had been studying this (about Abraham) when I heard what Karson did.
 And after I'd talked to Stacy about what she'd imagined about Steve.
 I loved the parallels between the three pictures.
 It's amazing to me though how Abraham could believe and have faith that God would give him the son that He'd promised him... but that he was afraid that the people in the land that he was going into would kill him.
 His fear blinded him to see the logic.
 He couldn't have a son.... if they (to get him out of the way) put him to death. :)

 How hilarious is that!
 They were fighting over something that they'd made up in their minds!
-I laughed when I saw it and asked if they couldn't have just made up another one so that they both could have one, therefore leaving them with nothing at all to cause such a fuss over?
+I laughed when I saw it and asked if they couldn't have just made up another one so that they both could have one, therefore leaving them with nothing at all to cause such a fuss and a fight over?